andersevenrud/osjs-example-overlay/README.md

 }
 ```

-This way you can for example define custom modules:
+This way you can for example define custom modules (ex `801-my-settings.json`):

 ```json
 {